erikarn/erikarn.github.io/kenwood/TL-922/notes.md

  * (maybe) replace the filter capacitor bank?
  * low-voltage relay switch kit (ie, so I don't need 100v shorted to ground to turn on the amplifier.)
+ * The switch board controlling the thermal / delay cutoff needs rewiring when you switch between 110v and 220v.
+This needs to be done!

 ## PDFs